 Similarly, it is essential to be careful with commercial cleaners since most of them contain caustic soda which is a highly corrosive chemical.
 Unless you are conversant with using products with caustic soda, it can potentially give you significant problems when it is not used with care.
 To get rid off stubborn particles from the grout, you can employ an electric toothbrush, but metal brushes are essentially a threat to the integrity of the tile surface and you could even knock off a piece or two from the tile while scrubbing, apart from potential scratches.

 Sealing The Grout

 Sandpaper or emery paper is another convenient tool for removing grout from tiled surfaces.
-Simply fold this paper and employ the creased edge in a forward and backward motion along the line of the grout with stubborn stains.
-Never forget to rinse with hot water after every scrubbing of grout disregarding the product you used for grout cleaning or the method.
+Simply fold this paper and employ the creased edge in a forward and backward motion.
+Along the line of the grout with stubborn stains.
+Never forget to rinse with hot water after every scrubbing of grout disregarding the product you use for grout cleaning or the method.

 The Professional Advantage

 It may be tempting to carry out domestic chores like tile and grout cleaning as a DIY task.
 But, when you get down to the actual job you are bound to realize that the demands of the job are beyond what you would have imagined.
 You should also give a thought to the week ahead.